webbmaistro/flowdrop/content/blog/automate-pdf-to-excel.md

 ---

-## How To Build Your PDF To Excel Automation Workflow
+<section-header text="How To Build Your PDF To Excel Automation Workflow"></section-header>

 Okay, let's build this thing.
 I'm going to walk you through the exact steps.